Mola tecta: History

 There are three extant species under the genus Mola: Mola mola, Mola alexandrini, and Mola tecta.

 Mola mola is the most common known ocean sunfish and was found in 1758 and Mola alexandrini (also called Mola ramsayi) was found 81 years afterward, in 1839.
 In comparison to its two relatives, Mola tecta was found recently in 2014.
-In 2004, ten years before Mola tecta was officially named in 2014, Japanese researchers found out that there was a new Mola species based on the genetic information they obtained from the Australian water.
-However, they were not able to obtain more information about this new Mola species and they did not know exactly what this Mola species looked like.
-According to Nyegaard, the first person who described Mola tecta, the Mola tecta are hard to study because they are hard to find and their huge size makes them difficult to store.
+In 2004, ten years before Mola tecta was officially named, Japanese researchers found out that there was a new Mola species based on the genetic information they obtained from the Australian water.
+However, they were not able to obtain more information about this new Mola species and they did not know exactly what it looked like.
+According to Marianne Nyegaard, the first person to describe the Mola tecta, sunfish research is difficult because "finding and storing specimens for studies is a logistical nightmare for museums due to their elusive nature and enormous size".

+Life History

+Mola tecta have very little known about their life history due to lack of research.
+The species begins life as a small, spined, and planktonic larva with fins.
+Over time, these traits are lost and hoodwinker sunfish begin to develop an oval-shaped body and distinct dorsal and pectoral fins.

+Hoodwinker sunfish are dioecious, externally laying eggs in the open water as a form of reproduction.
+Little is known to clarify aspects about reproduction such as seasonal patterns in the species, but the hoodwinker sunfish inhabits temperate regions in the Southern Hemisphere, occasionally reported to wash ashore in the Northern hemisphere and subtropical regions.

 Distribution

 Discovered on a beach near Christchurch, New Zealand, in 2014, the hoodwinker sunfish was the first new species of sunfish to be identified in 130 years.
 It is thought to live primarily in the Southern Hemisphere and has been found in waters off New Zealand, Australia, South Africa, and Chile.
-There are, however, three recorded cases of it being found in the Northern Hemisphere: one (previously thought to be a Mola mola) in Ameland in the Netherlands in 1889 and a 7-foot (2.1m) specimen that washed up near Santa Barbara, California in 2019.
-Mola alexandrini, another Mola species has been found in the Southern Pacific.
+There are, however, multiple recorded cases of it being found in the Northern Hemisphere, such as one (previously thought to be a Mola mola) in Ameland in the Netherlands in 1889 and a 7-foot (2.1 m) specimen that washed up near Santa Barbara, California, in 2019.
+Mola alexandrini, another Mola species, has been found in the Southern Pacific.
 Mola mola, in comparison, is the most widespread species and has been found in all the major oceans except for the polar area.

 Diet

-Their diet consists of salps and nectonic siphonophore because these two organisms are found in the digestive tract of Mola tecta.